barter-rs/barter-rs/README.md

 * **Portfolio**: MarketUpdater, OrderGenerator, and FillUpdater govern global state Portfolio implementations.
 A Portfolio may generate OrderEvents after receiving advisory SignalEvents from a Strategy.
 The Portfolio's state updates after receiving MarketEvents and FillEvents.
-* **Execution**: The FillGenerator trait governs the generation of FillEvents after receiving OrderEvents from the Portfolio.
+* **Execution**: The ExecutionClient trait governs the generation of FillEvents after receiving OrderEvents from the Portfolio.
 For example, a SimulatedExecution handler implementation is provided for simulating any exchange execution behaviour required in dry-trading or backtesting runs.
 * **Statistic**: Provides metrics such as Sharpe Ratio, Calmar Ratio, and Max Drawdown to analyse trading session